poolifier/poolifier/benchmarks/README.md

 ### Usage

-To run the internal benchmark, you just need to navigate to the root of poolifier cloned repository and run `pnpm benchmark`.
+To run the internal benchmark, you just need to navigate to the root of poolifier cloned repository and run:

+- `pnpm benchmark:benchmark.js` or
+- `pnpm benchmark:mitata`

 ### [Results](https://bencher.dev/perf/poolifier)